AngeliqueDF/request-header-parser-microservice/README.md

 ### How I built this project

 I completed this app using Express' documentation.
 I replaced the original frontend by serving the HTML and JavaScript files required.

-The CSS is served using a CDN.
+The CSS is a minified Bootstrap stylesheet served from a CDN.

+Then I added security measures with `helmet` although this aspect still needs to be improved.

 ## API